Galaxyz7/Galaxyz7/README.md

 - 👋 Hi, I’m @Galaxyz7.
 - 👀 I’m interested in Networking, Security, and Full Stack Development.
 - 🌱 I’m currently learning Next.js, Express, and Docker.
-- 💞️ I’m looking to collaborate on interactive dashboards and threejs.
+- 💞️ I’m looking to collaborate on interactive dashboards and database management.
 - 📫 How to reach me, Email 97992906+Galaxyz7@users.noreply.github.com

 <!---